Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 3: The link should lead to a login page and redirect back to the homepage after the user logs in

 ### Tasks:
-- [x] Install allauth package to django
+- &check; Install allauth package to django
-- [x] Add allauth settings into settings.py
+- &check; Add allauth settings into settings.py
-- [x] Copy login allauth template and add content and custom styling
+- &check; Copy login allauth template and add content and custom styling
-- [x] Add URL to login template to base template navigation menus
+- &check; Add URL to login template to base template navigation menus
-- [x] Test functionality
+- &check; Test functionality

 12. As a **user** I can **sign out of my account** so that **I can close the application and navigate away from the page**